-Overview: Not many gardeners grow rutabagas.
-In truth, rutabagas have never really caught on in the U.S. Maybe that's because we're impatient and rutabagas take 3 - 4 months to mature, while their smaller cousin, the turnip, can be grown in half that time.
-But more likely it's because we have bad memories of them being over cooked into an unappetizing mush.
+Not many gardeners grow rutabagas.
+In truth, rutabagas have never really caught on in the U.S. Maybe that's because we're impatient and rutabagas take 3 to 4 months to mature, while their smaller cousin, the turnip, can be grown in half that time.
+More likely, it's because we have bad memories of them being overcooked into an unappetizing mush.
 Rutabagas are beautiful pale gold roots with a peppery cabbage flavor that sweetens as it cooks.

 The kale-like greens are also delicious.

 Rutabagas, or swedes, are in the mustard family and are a cross between turnips and cabbage.
 Since they grow well in cool weather and can be harvested well into winter, they tend to be popular in northern countries.
 Another name for them is Swedish Turnips or swedes.

 Rutabagas are large oval or slightly elongated bulbs with a firm yellow flesh.

 - Leaves: Leaves are similar in appearance to turnips but thicker, like a cabbage or kale leaf.